-Forensic investigation and analysis encompass the application of a forensic investigative approach using advanced analytical science for the provision of scientific data and evidence.
+Forensic Investigation and Analysis encompasses the application of a forensic investigative approach using advanced analytical science for the provision of scientific data and evidence.
 The underlying analytical science combines forensic, biological, chemical, communication and information technology skills.
 These skills can be applied to the investigation of crime, testing for toxins or illicit drugs, DNA profiling or statistical analysis.

-The stimulating programme facilitates engagement with a variety of learning experiences including the following :
+This stimulating programme facilitates engagement with a variety of learning experiences, which include:

 - simulated crime scenes with practicing forensic investigators

 - training in molecular biology techniques for the development of DNA profiles

 - collection and chemical analysis of gunshot residue